Meeting Room Information

 Meeting Room Reservations Information

 The library's limited meeting room space is available whenever possible for the use of non-profit organizations and individuals for educational, cultural, and informational community meetings and programs.
 Library-sponsored programs receive first priority.
 The fact that a group is permitted to meet at the public library does not in any way constitute an endorsement of the group's policies or beliefs.
 The Library Board of Trustees is the final authority in granting or refusing permission for the use of the room.

-- Reservations may be made for the current month plus the next two consecutive months.
+- Reservations may be made for dates within 90 days of the current day.

 - The maximum number of reservations per person is one in seven days.
 The frequency of reservations may be further limited during peak demand hours and may vary by library.

-- If you need a meeting room less than 48 hours before your meeting, please contact your library branch.
+- If you need a meeting room less than two hours before your meeting, please contact your library branch.

 - Meeting rooms are held for a maximum of 30 minutes after the scheduled start of the meeting and then are released.